Ultrahalf/Pc-comp-picker/README.md

 # Pc component picker
-Website to find and compare products from different Indian ecommerce websites
+Website to find and compare products from different Indian ecommerce websites for computer parts